-The lower level of Berrier Hall features a spacious game room which has pool tables, video games, and a 52-inch TV.
+The lower level of Berrier Hall features a spacious game room which has pool tables, ping pong tables and a 52-inch TV.

 Please visit the college website for a complete listing of hours and activities for Berrier Hall.

 Rothrock Library